Akshitwadhwa/Unibites_Menu-Gatway/README.md

 - Increase/decrease item quantities
 - Remove items
 - Proceed to payment
+- ( the payment gataway is yet to be initialised but the cart gateaway works seemlessly)

 ## Firebase Integration Instructions
 The current implementation uses hardcoded data for the cart items.
 To properly integrate with Firebase, follow these steps: